 Prime Minister from 11 March 1983 to 20 December 1991

-Under Bob Hawke, the Australian Labor Party won four elections in a row.
+Under Bob Hawke, the Australian Labor Party won four consecutive elections.
 During his first term in office, Hawke gained the highest popularity rating of any Prime Minister since the introduction of public opinion polls.

 A former trade union leader, Hawke believed in government by consensus and managed with considerable success to establish agreement between business and the unions in the pursuit of economic growth.

 Robert James Lee Hawke was born in Bordertown, South Australia, on 9 December 1929.
-He is the second of two sons of Clement Hawke, a Congregational minister, and Ellie Lee, a school teacher, both of Cornish ancestry.
-After the death of the older son, the family moved to Leederville, Western Australia, where Hawke grew up.
-Clement's brother, Albert (Bert) RG Hawke, was Labor Premier of Western Australia for six years from 1953 to 1959.
+He was the second of two sons of Clement Hawke, a Congregational minister, and Ellie Lee, a schoolteacher, both of Cornish ancestry.
+After the death of Hawke's older brother, the family moved to Leederville, Western Australia, where Hawke grew up.
+Clement's brother, Albert (Bert) RG Hawke, was Labor Premier of Western Australia for six years, from 1953–1959.

 He married Hazel Masterson in 1956, and they had three children.

-After rising through the ranks of the ACTU, Hawke served as its president from 1970 to 1980.
+After rising through the ranks of the ACTU, Hawke served as its president from 1970–1980.
 He took on a high public profile and acquired a reputation as an excellent conciliator, effectively resolving many national industrial disputes.

 Entry to federal politics

 On 16 July 1982 Hawke challenged Hayden for leadership of the parliamentary ALP.
-Hayden resigned the leadership, contested the position against Hawke at a caucus ballot on 16 July and retained the position in a close vote 42:37.
+Hayden resigned the leadership, contested the position against Hawke at a caucus ballot on 16 July, and retained the position in a vote of 42:37.